Explanation of Closing Costs

 - Tape Survey: Shows the meets and bounds of the property; how the foundation sits on the property; if the property conforms to local zoning laws; and if the property is located in a flood zone.

-- Title Fee: Actual title search; insures that the title is free and clear of all encumbrances.
+- Title Fee: Actual title search; ensures that the title is free and clear of all encumbrances.

 - Title Insurance: Protection against possible title defects that could result in claims against your property.